jbohnslav/jbohnslav.github.io/content/posts/vibe-check-gpt-oss.md

 ![Textual UI screenshot](/images/textual_ui.png)

 Now that we have the vibe-tooling, the vibe-checking can begin.
+Try it out yourself: run the code in the [modal_chat](https://github.com/jbohnslav/modal_chat) repo.
+For questions or comments, [find me on Twitter](https://x.com/jbohnslav).

 ## References